parkinsons-toolkit/app-content/pages-content/managing-symptoms/stiffness-slowness-and-small-movements.md

 1. Undertaking Activity: This can help lengthen and stretch muscles and reduces the impact of movement changes over time.
 The type of activity depends on your personal circumstances.
 Doing exercise regularly is important for everyone.
 2. Reducing periods of sitting: e.g. Walking breaks during the day to break up periods of sitting still.

-See <a href="/information/living-with-parkinsons/optimising-wellbeing/keeping-active" class="internal-link">_Keeping Active_</a> section for more tips about activities.
+See <a href="/information/living-with-parkinsons/optimising-wellbeing/keeping-active" class="internal-link">Keeping Active</a> section for more tips about activities.
 Ideally these are tailored for you by a physiotherapist or occupational therapist.
 Here are a few specific tips for symptoms of stiffness, slowness and smaller movements.
 None of these should be painful.
 If you experience pain, talk to your physiotherapist, GP or Parkinson’s specialist team.

 ### Big Movements

 - Movements may get smaller with Parkinson’s.
 - Giving attention to this can overcome it.
-- Think about the size of movements as you do them, e.g. _think_ about big steps.
+- Think about the size of movements as you do them, e.g. <ins>think</ins> about big steps.
 - Practice tasks, focusing on the size of the movements.

 ### Stretches